apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 9. Objectives such as Countdown, crossentropy pretraining, and expert-forcing classification
 10. [GRPO](https://arxiv.org/abs/2402.03300)-style group-relative scoring
 11. [Anchored Weight Decay](https://arxiv.org/abs/2605.30148)
+12. Triple Eval
-12. ZO-RL (on the Countdown task used in many ES papers)
+13. ZO-RL (on the Countdown task used in many ES papers)

-I previously implemented the [ZO-AdaMU](https://arxiv.org/abs/2312.15184) optimizer but removed it from the codebase because I wasn't getting good results and it complicated the implementation by too much.
+I previously implemented [ZO-AdaMU](https://arxiv.org/abs/2312.15184) but removed it from the codebase because I wasn't getting good results and it complicated the implementation by too much.

 #### Planned Additions and Experiments: